-Infectious disease specialist John Swartzberg, M.D., the chair of the Editorial Board of the UC Berkeley Wellness Letter and Berkeleywellness.com, weighs in on colds, their supposed cures and a whole lot of other myths and facts about these viral infections.
+Infectious disease specialist John Swartzberg, M.D., the chair of the Editorial Board of the UC Berkeley Wellness Letter and Berkeleywellness.com, weighs in on colds, their supposed cures, and other myths and facts about these viral infections.
 This interview was conducted by Jeanine Barone, the nutrition and sports medicine editor of the Wellness Letter.

 Do you think people should be fanatical about handwashing?
 How often do you wash your hands?